 logo icon - Transitions Counseling and Consulting

-Shannon Killpack, M.A., ATR
+Shannon Killpack, MS., LAC, ATR

 Shannon works with clients aged 10 and up is particularly interested in the treatment of autism-spectrum disorders and trauma.
 Shannon is a registered art therapist and provides expressive arts therapy to our IOP groups in addition to seeing clients for individual therapy.
 She is a mom of six teens in a blended family and enjoys “household projects…revamping something old and making it new.”